 Where: 24688 County Rd.
 10, Coshocton, OH, 43812

-What: Head to Tom’s Maze to celebrate 22 years of fun.
-This maze is built from the ground up.
-It is an 8-acre maze and puzzle.
+What: Head to Tom’s Maze to celebrate decades of fun.
+This maze is built from the ground up and it’s an 8-acre maze and puzzle.
 Visitors can take the challenge and solve the puzzle to escape the maze.
 Admission is $10.

 Where: 4881 Germantown-Liberty Rd.
 Germantown, OH 45327

-What: Maze Craze is a one of a kind experience.
+What: Maze Craze is a one-of-a-kind experience.
 Guests can experience four mazes, games, corn hole, jumping balls, corn boxes, a straw maze, fire pits, and more.
 There are also hayrides and barrel train rides for an additional price.
-This year’s theme is The Wizard of Oz.
-Admission is $8-10.
+This year’s theme is Snow White.
+Admission is $10.

-When: The maze will run through the first weekend of November.
-It is open on Fridays from 5 p.m. until midnight, Saturdays from 11 a.m. until midnight, and Sunday from 11 a.m. until 9 p.m.
+When: The maze will run through October 31.
+It is open on Fridays from 5 p.m. until midnight, Saturdays from 11 a.m. until midnight, and Sundays from 11 a.m. until 9 p.m.